lala-sudo/SCORE_LOW_HIGH_CAPSADSTR_INTENSITY/README.md

+# Score Low High Capsadstr
+The analysis of taste function of healthy controls and patients.

 ## About:

 This project holds the technical materials used to realize the results shared in our research project: `A supervised Learning regression method for the analysis of taste function of healthy controls (HC) and patients with chemosensory loss. `